f18m/microirrigation-control/README.md

 # Micro-irrigation Control #

-This project contains source code for
+This project contains source code for:
  - a Linux embedded system (in my case Olimex Lime2 A20 single board computer)
  - digital radio transceivers (in my case a couple of Texas Instruments CC1110 boards)